 In addition to the dependencies specified in the Feathers UI installation instructions, building a Linux application with Feathers UI has some additional requirements.

 - A computer running a distribution of Linux.
-Linux apps cannot be built on Windows or macOS.
+Linux apps cannot be built on other operating systems, such as Windows or macOS.

 No additional software needs to be installed on most Linux computers.
 If you need to build 32-bit apps from a 64-bit distribution, see the official Linux setup instructions for Lime/OpenFL.

 -debug flag to create a build to include extra debugging information, including full stack traces when there's an exception or crash.

 The build's output will be written to the bin/linux/bin folder.

 Your project.xml file may optionally specify an output folder different from bin.

 In the example above, the output would be generated in Export/linux/bin instead.

 test command to compile and launch your project executable on Linux.

 In the future, common error messages and their solutions will appear in this section.